 The heliograph was used extensively during the various campaigns on the North West Frontier of India and continued in an active service role during World War 1 and even in the desert campaign of World War 2.

-The next major step forward in military communications was the invention by Alexander Graham Bell, in 1876, of the telephone and its subsequent introduction into military service.
+The next major step forward in military communications was the invention of the telephone by Alexander Graham Bell in 1876 and its subsequent introduction into military service.

-In 1884 ‘C’ Troop amalgamated with the 22nd and 34th Companies, Royal Engineers, to form the Telegraph Battalion Royal Engineer.
+In 1884 ‘C’ Troop amalgamated with the 22nd and 34th Companies, Royal Engineers to form the Telegraph Battalion Royal Engineer.
 The Battalion took part in the Nile Campaign and later played a prominent part in the 4th Ashanti War 1895 – 1896.
-Members of the detachment hacked a 72 mile path through the jungle from the Cape coast to Prahsu for an overhead line.
-They reached the enemy’s capital and later their Commander was presented with the Ashanti King’s chair to commemorate the detachments excellent service.
-The original chair can be seen on display within the Museum along with various artefacts brought back from the Colonial Wars including a Zulu spear brought back from the War of 1879 and a Dongola Clock from the Nile Expedition in 1884.
+Members of the detachment hacked a 72 mile path through the jungle from the Cape Coast to Prahsu for an overhead line and reached the enemy’s capital.

-The Telegraph Battalion was mobilized for the South African War and it was during this war that the Wheatstone Automatic Telegraph was successfully introduced.
-In the years 1895 – 1898, Marconi’s experiments in the field of wireless communications were closely watched and in 1899 a wireless system, complete with operators, was hired by the War Office for use in the Boer War.
-The equipment was heavy and clumsy and the engineers could not get it to work satisfactorily in the dry conditions of South Africa so it was not taken into active service during the Boer War.
+The Telegraph Battalion was mobilised for the South African War and it was during this war that the Wheatstone Automatic Telegraph was successfully introduced.
+In the years 1895 – 1898, Marconi’s experiments in the field of wireless communications were closely watched and in 1899 a wireless system complete with operators was hired by the War Office for use in the Boer War.
+The equipment was heavy and clumsy; the engineers could not get it to work satisfactorily in the dry conditions of South Africa and so it wasn’t taken into active service during the Boer War.

 Wireless was not used as an act of war in this conflict.
 However, some early equipment was transported to the theatre for testing by Marconi’s Wireless Telegraph Company Limited.
 For this reason the Boer War is often described as the first war that utilised the wireless.
 Perhaps it is more accurate to say it was the war that realised the potential of the wireless.